Kana: Little Sister: Reception

-Critical responses to the endings and the relationship between Takamichi and Kana were mixed.
-Alexander called the game "handled delicately" on Takamichi and Kana's relationship, which distinguishes it from other eroge.
-Au Yeung criticized the team for setting Kana as an unrelated younger sister due to public's perception.
-Regarding the endings, Haneda voted the ending 2 "Recollection" as the most touching, and felt that the ending of Kana survives was only meaningful after completing the other endings.
-Au Yeung, however, criticized the latter as contradicted other endings.
+Critics' responses to the endings and the relationship between Takamichi and Kana were mixed.
+Alexander said the incest was "handled delicately" in regards to Takamichi and his younger sister's relationship, which distinguishes it from other eroge.
+Au Yeung criticized the team for setting Kana as an adopted younger sister due to public's perception.
+Regarding the endings, Haneda mentioned the "Recollection" ending as the most touching, and felt that the ending where Kana survives became meaningful only after completing the other endings.
+Au Yeung, however, criticized the latter, calling it "unnatural" compared to the other endings as there's no explanation of Kana's miraculous recovery.